 Can I drive my RV, bus, or trailer to Muir Woods?

 Maybe.
 The roads to Muir Woods are very narrow and winding.
-The California Highway Patrol has posted an advisory limiting vehicles to no longer than 35 feet on Highway 1 and Muir Woods Road leading to the park in both directions.
-Also, there are no parking places for RV's and cars/trucks with trailers in the parking lots.
+The California Highway Patrol limits vehicles to no longer than 35 feet on Highway 1.
+There are no parking places for RVs and cars/trucks with trailers in the parking lots.
 The closest parking for these vehicles is at least .25 miles away on the side of the road.
-If you do have a large vehicle that fits under the 35 foot limit, (and you feel comfortable on narrow roads AND you have no alternatives) we suggest that you come down the Muir Woods Road (from Panoramic Highway), and return via Muir Beach on Highway 1.
-(This keeps most of our large vehicle traffic going one way on each road.)

 Are there any dangerous plants or animals?